 You could also have a look around the Old Royal Naval College.
 Don’t miss the famous Painted Hall and Chapel (allow for 60 mins).

 If you haven’t already had a spot of lunch, then we recommend walking into the historic town centre.
-Greenwich is a World Heritage Site that dates back hundreds of years, and there are plenty of traditional old pubs and tea rooms.
+Greenwich is a World Heritage Site that dates back hundreds of years, and there are plenty of old pubs in Greenwich.

 When you’ve got some energy back, take a stroll up the hill in Greenwich Park, for some fantastic views of the London skyline.
 Then check out the Royal Observatory.
 The museum covers everything from time-keeping to astronomy, and there is a large planetarium on site with several shows a day (allow for 3 hours in total).